Boundary values, random walks and $\ell^p$-cohomology in degree one: Consequences

-Assume $g$ is non-trivial in cohomology, then, by Lemma \ref{tbndtriv-l}, the boundary value of $g$ in $\Gamma_N'$ is non-constant.
-On the other hand, since the graphs $\Gamma_i$ are transient, the boundary value of $g$ restricted to each $\Gamma_i$ will be arbitrarily close (outside finite sets) to that of $g$ in $\Gamma'$.
 Thus, a first possibility is that the boundary of $g$ restricted to one of the $\Gamma_i$ will be non-trivial.
-If this is not the case, since the boundary value of $g$ in $\Gamma'$ is non-trivial, the constants must be different.
+If this is not the case, then $g_{|\Gamma_i} \to c_i$ as $|x| \to \infty$.
+Since the boundary value of $g$ in $\Gamma'$ is non-trivial, the constants $c_i$ must be different.

 Similarly, if all $[g_{\mid \Gamma_i}]=0$, then, by Lemma \ref{ttrivbnd-l}, all boundary values of the copies of $\Gamma_i$ are constant.
 By Lemma \ref{tbndtriv-l}, $g$ is trivial exactly when these constant are the same.